-Our Translational Research Award is now open to Stage 1 applications.
+Our Translational Research Award is now closed to Stage 1 applications.

-Funding decisions will be finalised in May 2024.
+Funding decisions for the current grant round will be finalised in May 2024.

 We are looking to fund a number of Awards in this grant round, and will prioritise those projects which offer the greatest impact for patients in the shortest timeframe.